orefalo/awesome-identifiers/README.md

 ### Monotonic

 A monotonic generator ensures ids are always sorted in order.
-This term is particularly relevant to ordered guid generators which are based on time.
+This term is particularly relevant to date based guid generators which are based on time.
+For a given instance, at instant T, the next id should always be sorted.

+### Opaque

+An opaque identifier is one that doesn't expose its inner details or structure.

 ### Pagination